sangupta/outline/README.md

 ## Features

-Features that are not available in `airline`:
+Outline supports all features that are supported in `airline` and more as:

 * Support for splitting end arguments based on index into individual attributes
 * Ability to define command groups using annotation

 Common feature set:

+* Annotation based definition of commands, options and arguments
+* Meta-data driven

 ## Usage Examples